Baduit/ThreadSafeVar/README.md

 ```C++
 std::lock_guard<std::mutex> lock(_mutex);
 ```
-but i wanted to use the C++ 17 fancy syntaxe, it is clearer, shorter and cooler.
+but I wanted to use the C++ 17 fancy syntaxe, it is clearer, shorter and cooler.

 ## How to install it?